Vyhoda, Kalush Raion, Ivano-Frankivsk Oblast

 Vyhoda (also Wygoda or Vigoda) is a rural settlement in Kalush Raion, Ivano-Frankivsk Oblast, western Ukraine.
 It is located approximately 120 km from Lviv.
-Vyhoda became a town in 1940 and lies on the Svicha River.
+Vyhoda became a town in 1940 and lies on the Svicha River in the area of Gorgany.
 Vyhoda hosts the administration of Vyhoda settlement hromada, one of the hromadas of Ukraine.
 Population: 1,990 (2025 estimate);

 History

 Vyhoda's history started in the 19th century and was closely connected with the activity of Baron Leopold Popper von Podhragy.
 In 1873, Baron Leopold Popper von Podhragy opened a branch office in Pacykiv (a small village near Vyhoda, which since 1966 is a part of Vyhoda) after buying the domain Vyhoda, which consisted of approximately 35,000 hectares.
 At that time, the Popper's firm (at the time the company was the largest timber industry venture worldwide) specialized in logging, processing and sale of wood.
 In the 1880s, the Baron installed the first 18-gang sawmill in the area close to Vyhoda, many more sawmills followed.
 The Baron opened the first ever College of the Timber Industry in Vyhoda which was unique worldwide and the first in the Austro-Hungarian Empire.
 The Svicha river was used by Popper's firm as the way to transport wood from mountains to sawmill.
 However, this way of wood transport was not perfect since the river was often blocked by the wood flooding living area.
 That is why in 1883 the railroad was built by Baron Popper von Podhragy from the district center Dolyna to Vyhoda.
 This year (1883) is the official data of Vyhoda's founding.
 At the end of the 19th century, Vyhoda became to develop drastically, and in 1895 there were water and steam sawmills, the plant of wood frames of musical instruments, mill, and railway station.
 In 1897, the chemical plant specialized on wood alteration was built by German Peter Wergan.

 The Vyhoda's inhabitants took part in the First and the Second World War.

 Until 18 July 2020, Vyhoda belonged to Dolyna Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Dolyna Raion was merged into Kalush Raion.

 Until 26 January 2024, Vyhoda was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Vyhoda became a rural settlement.